campoy/go-web-workshop/README.md

 But fear not if you've never written any Go before!
 I'd recommend you learn the basics for the language first with the [Go tour][2].

-This workshop has been ran a couple of times with a leading instructor, but the goal of this repo is to make it as easy as possible for individuals to follow the content by themselves.
-If you get stuck at any point feel free to file issues asking questions.
+This workshop has been run a couple of times with an instructor leading.
+The goal of this repo is to make it as easy as possible for individuals to follow the content by themselves.
+If you get stuck at any point, feel free to file issues asking questions.

 ## Setting up your workspace